-We will lose our status as an "emerging growth company," as of December 31, 2018.
+We lost our status as an "emerging growth company" as of December 31, 2018.

-We are an emerging growth company, as defined in the Jumpstart Our Business Startups Act of 2012 ("JOBS Act").
+We were an emerging growth company, as defined in the Jumpstart Our Business Startups Act of 2012 ("JOBS Act").
 On the last business day of our second quarter in fiscal year 2018 the aggregate worldwide market value of ordinary shares held by our non-affiliate shareholders exceeded \$700 million.
-As a result, as of December 31, 2018, we will be considered a large accelerated filer and will as a consequence lose our status as an emerging growth company.
-We will therefore no longer be permitted to rely on exemptions from certain disclosure requirements that are applicable to other public companies that are not emerging growth companies.
-These exemptions include:
+As a result, as of December 31, 2018, we are considered a large accelerated filer and as a consequence lost our status as an emerging growth company.
+We therefore no longer are permitted to rely on exemptions from certain disclosure requirements that are applicable to other public companies that are not emerging growth companies.
+These exemptions included:

-- · reduced disclosure obligations surrounding executive compensation in our periodic reports and proxy statements; - · exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved; - · not being required to comply with the independent auditor attestation requirements in the assessment of our internal control over financial reporting; and - · not being required to comply with any requirement that may be adopted by the Public Company Accounting Oversight Board regarding mandatory audit firm rotation or a supplement to the independent auditor's report providing additional information about the audit and the financial statements.
+- · reduced disclosure obligations surrounding executive compensation in our periodic reports and proxy statements; - exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved; and - not being required to comply with any requirement that may be adopted by the Public Company Accounting Oversight Board regarding mandatory audit firm rotation or a supplement to the independent auditor's report providing additional information about the audit and the financial statements.